-After selection, the contractor shall develop a plan for work to be performed during the five-year term of the contract.
+After selection, the contractor shall develop a plan for test plots to test methods for establishing native vegetation on St. Johns Landfill.
 This plan shall include but not be limited to the following elements:

-A. A statement of purpose and rationale.

-- B. Summary and evaluation of past work. - C. Detailed methods for establishment and evaluation test plots of native-dominant vegetation over a five-year period in new areas.
+- A. A statement of purpose and rationale. - B. Summary and evaluation of past work. - C. Detailed methods for establishment and evaluation test plots of native-dominant vegetation over a five-year period in new areas.
 These methods shall include soil and site preparation, and maintenance(including seed/plant harvesting, integrated pest management plan). - D. Detailed methods to maintain existing native dominant vegetation including integrated pest management methods to control exotic, invasive plants. - E. Detailed methods to manage areas not yet planted with native vegetation. - F. Operation and maintenance needs (equipment, supplies, person hours). - G. Quantitative monitoring including criteria for success. - H. Timeline for implementation. - I. Staffing needed (including expertise) and proposed allocation of tasks between Contractor and Metro staff. - J. Budget (personnel hours/cost, equipment, supplies) by fiscal year (July 1--June 30).

-After the plan is approved by Metro, the contractor, in conjunction with Metro staff, shall implement the plan, including monitoring the results during the term of the agreement and making modifications approved by Metro.
+After approval by Metro, the contractor shall carry out this plan during the remainder of the contract in cooperation with Metro Operation and Maintenance staff.

 The scope of work shall also include the preparation of a final report that presents what has been learned and makes recommendations for future efforts.
 Finally, the scope of work shall include a time schedule for the various tasks.